-A school district is required to have a plan regarding the training of its staff in accordance with this policy, and must maintain written or electronic documentation on training provided and lists of participants in each training.
+The school shall have a plan regarding the training of its staff in accordance with this policy, and must maintain written or electronic documentation on training provided and lists of participants in each training.
 Training shall include the following components:

 - A. All student personnel shall be trained annually on the requirements of this policy, Ohio Adm.
-Code 3301-35-15, and the district's policies and procedures regarding restraint and seclusion. - 1.
-B. The district shall have a plan regarding training student personnel as necessary to implement PBIS on a system-wide basis, recognizing that this may be a multi-year process for a district that is not currently implementing PBIS on a system-wide basis. - C. The school district shall ensure that an adequate number of personnel in each building are trained in crisis management and de-escalation techniques, and that their training is kept current in accordance with the requirements of the provider of the training.
+Code 3301-35-15, and the district's policies and procedures regarding restraint and seclusion. - B. The school shall ensure that an adequate number of personnel are trained in crisis management and de-escalation techniques, and that their training is kept current in accordance with the requirements of the provider of the training.